ValenciaArcega/my-brain/how-to/react-native/getting-started.md

 },
 ```

-To allow prebuild and set `"userInterfaceStyle": "automatic"` on Android we must install first:
+To allow prebuild and set `"userInterfaceStyle": "automatic"` on Android we must to install first:
 ```bash
 npx expo install expo-system-ui
 ```